Table of Contents:

 To be more specific, Shopify's basic plan includes all the features needed to set up an eCommerce store (but one should understand that more capabilities are provided only within advanced pricing plans).

-On the other hand, PrestaShop provides its customers with the accessibility to its full functionality without having to spend a penny.
+On the other hand, PrestaShop provides its customers with access to its full functionality without having to spend a penny.
 But keep in mind that additional expenses are associated with hosting, add-ons, themes, and templates.

 Number of Entities